Gibson Steps, Great Ocean Road, Victoria © Visit Victoria

 Start dreaming of your next Australian holiday with these stunning natural wonders.

 In Australia, you’ll find an incredible bounty of jaw-dropping natural wonders.
-From peculiar rock formations, bubble-gum pink lakes, idyllic waterfalls and crystal-clear ocean vistas, here are some impressive Australian natural wonders to add to your Pinterest travel board and get you dreaming of your next great adventure.
+From peculiar rock formations, bubble-gum pink lakes, idyllic waterfalls and crystal-clear ocean vistas, here are some impressive Australian natural wonders to add to your travel bucket list.

 Where: Eight-hour drive from Perth